mobilizetoday/touchSlider/README.md

 Features
 ========
-### Three possible options for animation: ###
+### Three animation options: ###

 1. Automatic (3D CSS transition is used if detected)
 2. JavaScript (jQuery methods will be used for animation)
-3. No Animation (slider will work with no animation, useful for browsers with poor support of JavaScript like BlackBerry OS 5)
+3. No Animation (slider will work with no animation, useful for the browsers with limited support of JavaScript like BlackBerry OS 5)

 ### Three sliding modes: ###